aydrienlaw/tp/docs/DeveloperGuide.md

 #### Control Flow

 1. **Input capture:** `Main` reads the raw line and forwards it to `Parser`.
-2. **Tokenisation:** `Parser` delegates prefix extraction to `ArgumentParser`.
+2. **Tokenisation:** `Parser` uses `ArgumentParser` to extract the amount, description, and category from the raw input.
 Required prefixes (`a/`, `desc/`) trigger `OrCashBuddyException` if missing, ensuring we fail fast.
-3. **Validation:** `InputValidator` converts the amount into a double (rejecting non-positive or malformed numbers), trims the description, and normalises the optional category.
+3. **Validation:** `InputValidator` is then used to validate the extracted values.
+It converts the amount into a double (rejecting non-positive or malformed numbers), trims the description, and normalises the optional category.
 Categories must start with an alphabetic character and may include spaces or hyphens; invalid values raise explicit exceptions so `Ui` can present informative error messages.
 4. **Command creation:** A new `AddCommand` instance is constructed with the validated primitives.
 All downstream logic remains immutable; there is no shared mutable state between parser and command.
 5. **Execution:** `AddCommand#execute` wraps the primitives into an `Expense`, calls `ExpenseManager#addExpense`, and then defers to `Ui#showNewExpense`.